-We read their books, see their bodies, admire their art.
+We read their books, see their bodies, and admire their art.
 We convince ourselves that in some way they are better than us and it causes us to question ourselves and our mission.

-What we fail to recognize is they once started from a blank canvas, they had a shitty first draft, they couldn’t do a pull-up.
+What we fail to recognize is they once started from a blank canvas, they had a shitty first draft, and they couldn’t do a pull-up.
 At some point, they were a beginner.
 They struggled.
 They had to tear down their castle many times in disappointment and rebuild it better and stronger than before.
 They have the calluses to prove it.

 Progress isn’t perfect and there is no stopwatch on when you might be done.